Is Whey Protein Good for Women?

 How Do You Lose Weight with Protein Shakes?

 Protein shakes that contain whey protein can help you lose weight in multiple ways.
 For starters, despite their best intentions, most people are not very good at properly estimating portion sizes, which results in overeating, putting the kibosh on weight loss.
 When you replace meals with protein shakes, you take the guesswork out of the equation and easily control calories, a fundamental and necessary component of weight loss.
 Along those lines, studies show that when folks replace meals with protein shakes, they tend to lose more weight.
 Not all proteins are created equal though.
-You see, whey protein is especially nifty because it does a better job (compared to other proteins) at suppressing hunger hormones (such as ghrelin) and boost hunger-busting (satiety) hormones (like GLP-1, GIP, and CCK).
+You see, whey protein is especially nifty because it does a better job (compared to other proteins) at suppressing hunger hormones (such as ghrelin) and boosting hunger-busting (satiety) hormones (like GLP-1, GIP, and CCK).

 And that’s not all.
-While many folks focus on weight loss (i.e., the numbers on the scale), what we really want for a lean, tone appearance and long-term weight maintenance is FAT loss combined with muscle gain or maintenance.
-And according to research in The Journal of the American College of Nutrition, “The current body of literature supports the use of WB [whey protein], either as a supplement combined with resistance exercise or as part of a weight loss or weight-maintenance diet, to improve body composition…” Which is exactly what we’re looking for!
+While many folks focus on weight loss (i.e., the numbers on the scale), what we really want for a lean, toned appearance and long-term weight maintenance is FAT loss combined with muscle gain or maintenance.
+And, according to research in The Journal of the American College of Nutrition, “The current body of literature supports the use of WB [whey protein], either as a supplement combined with resistance exercise or as part of a weight loss or weight-maintenance diet, to improve body composition…” Which is exactly what we’re looking for!

 Can You Take Protein Shakes as a Meal Replacement?